Alejandro-ZZ/Alejandro-ZZ/README.md

 *  🤖 I'm currently learning image processing and machine learning algorithms
 *  🌊 I’m currently working with coastal images and databases
 *  🗣 I'm fluent in B1 English and my native language is Spanish
-*  💻 I like programming in Python and I usually work with jupyter notebook (as well as Google Colab environment)
+*  💻 I like programming in Python and developing printed circuit boards (PCBs).
 *  💬 [Ask me](https://github.com/Alejandro-ZZ/Alejandro-ZZ/issues) about an idea or request, collaborations are always well received!

 ### Tools and programming languages: